 Winter weather brings special challenges for the aviation industry and its travelers.
 In addition to the hazards of snow-covered runways and in freezing temperatures, our pilots and operations staff work to manage air traffic control delays and de-icing procedures.
 It can be frustrating for business travelers to experience delays associated with winter operations, so we want to give you the inside scoop on why those delays occur.

-- Snow and Ice
+Winter Travel Challenges: Snow and Ice

 One might think flying through the snow seems daunting, but it’s really the snow-covered runways and taxiways that are more challenging for flight operations.
 Landing on a runway that’s snow- or ice-covered is a hazard pilots take seriously during the winter months.
 And at small airports with limited snow-removal equipment and personnel, it can take time to plow runways and taxiways, resulting in delays for aircraft in the air and on the ground.

-- Freezing Temperatures and De-Icing Procedures
+Winter Travel Challenges: Freezing Temperatures and De-Icing Procedures

 Magellan wants to help reduce any additional costs and improve your comfort by putting aircraft in a hangar whenever possible.
 There are also rules about taking off into icing conditions.
 Since most business aircraft have anti-ice and de-ice systems onboard, light icing in flight is not usually a problem.
 But if the forecast calls for moderate or severe icing, or the pilot of another aircraft reports severe icing, delays or reroutes may occur in order to keep the airplane safely in the air.

-- Low Visibility
+Winter Travel Challenges: Low Visibility

-- Air Traffic Control Delays
+Winter Travel Challenges: Air Traffic Control Delays

-In the winter, the FAA may implement flow times and other delay programs because of reduced visibility, hazardous weather conditions, de-icing procedures, or snow removal operations, to name a few.
+In the winter, the FAA may implement flow times and other delay programs.
+This is because of reduced visibility, hazardous weather conditions, de-icing procedures, or snow removal operations, to name a few.
 In addition, local airport procedures often dictate delays.
 For example, some airports are particularly challenging during the hight of the winter.
 An airport might have three runways, but only one runway that is designated for low-visibility operations.
 Low-visibility operations require certain lighting systems and weather reporting systems to be operational.
 Delays can occur is a piece of runway or taxiway equipment is inoperative, as well.

-- Ramp and Vehicle Safety
+Winter Travel Challenges: Ramp and Vehicle Safety

-- Planning Ahead
+Winter Travel Challenges: Planning Ahead

 Contact Magellan Jets today to find out how our 24/7 Flight Support team can assist you with your winter travel plans at 877-550-5387 or click here to get a quote for your upcoming trip.